vitalets/playwright-bdd/README.md

            Then I see in title "Playwright"
    ```

-2. Write step definitions in JavaScript and store them in `features/steps/*.{ts,js}` files:
+2. Write step definitions in TypeScript/JavaScript and store them in `features/steps/*.{ts,js}` files:

    ```ts
    import { expect } from '@playwright/test';